wdempsey/e2/README.md

-## Edge exchangeability and interaction processes ##
+## Edge exchangeable models for interaction processes ##

-Supporting code for "Edge exchangeable models for network data"
+Supporting code for "Edge exchangeable models for interaction processes"

 File Descriptions:

 ### General files ###

-1. [functions.R](functions.R): Contains all functions used inmodel fitting and simulations.
+1. [functions.R](functions.R): Contains all functions used in model fitting and simulations.
 2. [simulation.R](simulation.R): Contains simulation from the
 Hollywood model.
 Then fitting procedures via SBM and ERGM.